 - Minimum 3.00 general and major grade point average.
 The Department Graduate Committee may consider applicants whose general and major GPA is 2.75-2.99 if compelling justification for the lower average is provided in the application. - International students whose native language is not English must submit their TOEFL scores.
-The minimum score required is 550 for the paper-based test, 213 for the computer-based test, and 79 for the internetbased test. - Applicants must submit a one-page, single spaced statement of purpose written in English with their online application. - Applicants must also submit an academic writing sample (e.g., analytic essay). - Three letters of recommendation from faculty who are familiar with the applicant's academic and/or professional work.
-Formal letters should be attached to the recommendation form provided with the application. - Personal interview with a member of the Department Graduate Committee and/or Department Chair.

-• Pre-requisites: Prospective students must take or have taken the following undergraduate courses (or equivalent courses).
+The minimum score required is 550 for the paper-based test, 213 for the computer-based test, and 79 for the internet-based test. - Applicants must submit a one-page, single spaced statement of purpose written in English with their online application. - Applicants must also submit an academic writing sample (e.g., analytic essay). - Three letters of recommendation from faculty who are familiar with the applicant's academic and/or professional work. - Personal interview with a member of the Department Graduate Committee and/or Department Chair. - Pre-requisites: Prospective students must take or have taken the following undergraduate courses (or equivalent courses).

 INGL 3351.
 American Literature to 1860 or INGL 3352.
 American Literature 1860 to modern period.
 INGL 3321.
 English Literature to 1798 or INGL 3322.
-English Literature 1798 to modern period INGL 3225.
-Introduction to Linguistics
+English Literature 1798 to modern period

-INGL 4205.
+INGL 3225.
+Introduction to Linguistics INGL 4205.
 Morphology and Syntax or INGL 4206.
 Structure of English

-\\All letters of recommendation and evidence of the above material should be submitted to the Office of Graduate Studies along with the regularly required material.
+All letters of recommendation and evidence of the above material should be submitted to the Office of Graduate Studies along with the regularly required material through their online platform.